-Monday 30st October
+Monday 30 October

-Following a very busy period of preparations alongside in Hobart, Southern Surveyor departed for the beginning of a 13-day survey off the southern coast of Tasmania at 2300.
+Following a very busy period of preparations alongside in Hobart, Southern Surveyor departed for the beginning of a 13-day survey off the southern coast of Tasmania at 2200 hrs.

-Tuesday 31st October
+Tuesday 31 October

-Completed a transit to the first station in the proposed Huon MPA, arriving at 0630.
-Sampling began with swath mapping in the NW corner of the MPA in an area with mixed rocky and sediment sediment seabed types.
-An area of clear sediments was identified to deploy the Sonardyne beacon for the Casius? calibration, and that was completed successfully.
-The Prizm parts that arrived late in Hobart were delivered successfully by light-aircraft drop at 1500.
+We completed a transit to the first station in the proposed Huon MPA, arriving at 0630 hrs.
+Sampling began with swath mapping in the NW corner of the MPA in an area with mixed rocky and sediment seabed types.
+An area of clear sediments was identified to deploy the Sonardyne beacon for the CASIUS calibration, and that was completed successfully.
+The Prizm parts that arrived late in Hobart were delivered successfully by light-aircraft drop at 1500 hrs.
 Three sediment grabs were completed in 115 m depth at the Huon 100 m site; these contained a mix of coarse bryozoan fragments and sand.
 The first deployment with the newly configured camera platform delivered reasonable imagery - although identifying several necessary adjustments to camera and light angles - but one of the two strobe pressure cases flooded.
-Steamed south towards the next site, Huon 200 m, at 0030.
+We steamed south towards the next site, Huon 200 m, at 0030hrs.

-Wednesday 1st November
+Wednesday 1 November

-Work started with video transects at the Huon 200 m and Huon 400 m sites on unfished areas, respectively, just inside the shelf break and on the upper slope.
+Work started with video transects at the Huon 200 m and Huon 400 m sites on unfished areas just inside the shelf break and on the upper slope.
 Three replicate sediment grab samples were then taken at both these sites.
 Two of a series of four video transects on the mid-slope (Huon 1000 m) were completed before midnight.

-Thursday 2nd November
+Thursday 2 November

-Two deeper video transects were completed successfully on the on the Huon midslope (with the gear flown between them).
+Two deeper video transects were completed successfully on the Huon mid-slope (with the gear flown between them).
 The vessel then moved down the Huon seamounts area where three swath lines were run over priority seamounts.
 Effort then focused on video transects and four were completed by midnight: Sister, Pedra, Hill U and Mongrel.

-Friday 3rd November
+Friday 3 November